AdobeDocs/audience-manager.de-DE/help/using/faq/faq-reporting.md

 **Wie kann ich feststellen, ob weitergeleitete Benutzer von dieser Kampagne oder aus anderen Quellen zu meiner Site gelangen, wenn ich eine E-Email-Marketingkampagne ausführe?**

 Hängen Sie eine kampagnenspezifische Abfragezeichenfolge an die URL des Sitebereichs an, den Sie überwachen möchten.
 Richten Sie dann eine Eigenschaftsregel ein, um diese Variable zu erfassen.
-Wenn Ihre URL beispielsweise eine Kampagnen-ID wie diese übergibt, `www.test123.com/electronics?campaign=123`erstellen Sie eine Eigenschaftsregel, um diese Daten aus der `h_referer` Variablen mit einer Trait-Regel zu erfassen, die nach einem Header sucht `h_referer = 'campaign=123'`.)
+For example, if your URL passes in a campaign ID like this, `www.test123.com/electronics?campaign=123`, then create a trait rule to capture that data from the `h_referer` variable with a trait rule that looks for a header like `h_referer = 'campaign=123'`).

 <br>